UHDanke/gmdkit/README.md

 ## Documentation (WIP)

-You can find the work-in-progress documentation here: https://UHDanke.github.io/gmdkit/
+You can find the work-in-progress documentation at:

+https://UHDanke.github.io/gmdkit/